Marinated Castelvetrano Olives

 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-Whole Foods is the only store I’ve found in my area that carries the pink peppercorns.
-The ones I have now were ones I picked up in a great foodie store I found when we were touring colleges.
-I’ll buy it where ever I find it.
-Amazon does carry them as well as the Castelvetrano olives.
+When I first wrote this post, Whole Foods is the only store I’ve found in my area that carried the pink peppercorns.
+Since then, I find that they are more widely available.
+But if you can’t find them locally, Amazon does carry them as well as the Castelvetrano olives.

-Pink peppercorns are actually not true peppercorns, but are the ripe berries of the Brazilian pepper tree.
-I find they have sweet, almost pine-y taste and are much more delicate than true peppercorns.
+Pink peppercorns are actually not true peppercorns but are the ripe berries of the Brazilian pepper tree.
+In fact, a more accurate name for them is actually Pink Pepper Berries.
+I find the Pepper Berries have a sweet, almost piney taste and are much more delicate than true peppercorns.
+But, if you are allergic to cashews or mangos, then I’d stay away as they are related.

-My daughter and I just tossed a few in our mouths so that we could accurately describe them and were surprised at the sweetness.
+My daughter and I just tossed a few of the Pink Pepper Berries in our mouths so that we could accurately describe them and were surprised at the sweetness.
 They give a subtle depth to light foods, like fish and chicken.
 AND OLIVES!

 Castelvetrano Olives are solely grown in western Sicily, near the town of Castelvetrano.
 The olive is actually cured in lye to remove any bitterness and then heavily rinsed to remove all traces of the lye.